IT Memo to Incoming Students for Autumn 2022

 You will need several pieces of software at the Law School, including anti-virus software, Microsoft Office, and Exam4 for exams.
 Fortunately, this software is provided for you free of charge under various campus licensing agreements.
 Please note, you won’t be able to access these downloads until you have your CNetID.

 You should install and run anti-virus software at all times.
-The University provides Symantec End-Point Protection free of charge.
+The University provides Crowdstrike End-Point Protection free of charge.
 You can find out more information and download the software here:

-The University also provides Microsoft Office O365 (as well as 2016 for Mac and PC for download) free of charge, to enrolled students.
+The University also provides Microsoft Office O365 free of charge, to enrolled students.
 You can get your free copy of Microsoft Office here:

 In addition to Office, the Microsoft operating system (Windows 10) is also available to students for free or nominal charge.
 If you need assistance selecting or installing an Operating System upgrade, please feel free to contact the Office of Information Technology.